Strict quantization of coadjoint orbits: Preliminaries

 \section{Preliminaries}

-In this section we summarize some background material needed in the rest of the paper.
-All results are well-known, but a coherent exposition might be hard to find in the literature.
-We review the realizability of coadjoint orbits as coadjoint orbits of matrix Lie groups and some properties of coadjoint orbits in \autoref{subsec:generalities}.
-In \autoref{subsec:polynomials} we recall the definition of polynomials on Lie groups and coadjoint orbits in a differential geometric setup and we treat invariant multidifferential operators on homogeneous spaces in \autoref{subsec:diffopsOnHomogeneousSpaces}.
+In this section we summarize some results that are needed in the rest of this article: We review the definition of coadjoint orbits and their realizability as orbits of matrix Lie groups in \autoref{subsec:generalities}.
+In \autoref{subsec:diffopsOnHomogeneousSpaces} we introduce invariant multidifferential operators on homogeneous spaces.